Oelnbod/oelnbod.github.io/_posts/2025-05-20-Abingdon-EndOf10-Install-Event.markdown

 - A chat about GNU/Linux!

 Current distros planned to install:
-- zorin
+- Zorin
-- fedora KDE
+- Fedora KDE
-- fedora kionite
+- Fedora kionite
-- mint
+- Mint
 - Ubuntu
-- kubuntu
+- Kubuntu
-- lastOS
+- LastOS
-- solus budgie
+- Solus budgie
+- Xubuntu
 - Any others (we can download on the day or email me/comment below and I will predownload for you.)